alopalka/Cpp_Movable_X_Game/README.md

-# cppSimpleGame
+# Movable "X" C++ Game

+## What is this project?

-Really simple game in c++
+This project is simple game written in C++.

-### Things that game contains:
+## Features

-- Movable "X" symbol
+- Resizing symbol
-- Boundries that are solid "X" can't cross them
-- Resizable "X" symbol
+- Motion of symbol
+- Colision with boundries

+## Instalation

+No need of instalation.
+Download and run